Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 133. **Good things ahead!**
-- DAY: Friday, i woke up, took a shower, did pilates , internship and took a bus to mpls
+- DAY: Saturday, i woke up, took a shower, did pilates , internship and took a bus to mpls

 gotta lock in in nsbe